Portrait of Kieran Silbert Brown

 (also Kieran Silbert Brown)

 I completed my undergraduate and honours degrees in economics and literature at the University of Cape Town, South Africa, where I grew up.
 In 2020, I received my Masters degree in English (1900-present) from the University of Oxford, having written a dissertation on Samuel Beckett's Trilogy and economics.
 For my DPhil, I received funding from the Rhodes Scholarship, Skye Foundation Scholarship and Scatcherd European Scholarship.
-During this time I was also a visiting research at the Humboldt University of Berlin (2023) and the University of Cape Town (2024).
+During this time, I was also a visiting researcher at the Humboldt University of Berlin (2023) and the University of Cape Town (2024).

 I lecture at Somerville College, Oxford.